timothyrubin/python_gclda/README.md

 	'python_gclda/examples/tutorial_gclda.py'
 This script illustrates how to (1) build a dataset object (using a small subset of the neurosynth dataset), (2) train a gclda model on the dataset object, and (3) export figures illustrating the trained model to files for viewing.

+There is also an alternative verion of the tutorial in the following Jupyter notebook:
+	'python_gclda/examples/tutorial_gclda.py'

 ## Code usage examples

 For additional examples of how to use the code, please see the following scripts in the 'python_gclda/examples' subdirectory: